IBM/Predictive-Market-Stress-Testing/README.md

 ## 3. Load Investment Portfolio

-You can load your Investment Portfolio using curl.
+You can load your Investment Portfolio using curl commands in a terminal.
 For all these steps:
-- replace {service-user-id} the user id associated with your Investment Portfolio Service
+- replace {service-user-id} the user id associated with your Investment Portfolio service
-- replace {service-user_password} with the password associated with your Investment Portfolio Service
+- replace {service-user_password} with the password associated with your Investment Portfolio service

+**For Mac & Linux**

 i.
 Creating a portfolio entry in your Investment Portfolio service: